KeithBurghardt/Stack-Exchange-User-Behavior/README.md

 Reputation.py:
 We reconstruct the reputation of an answerer just before an answer was voted on (this can be easily changed to be, e.g., the reputation at the moment an answer was made).
 The following was used to create a close facsimile of the true reputation (reputation rules are based on http://meta.stackexchange.com/questions/7237/how-does-reputation-work):

+•	All users start with one reputation point.

 •	one of your questions is voted up/useful: +5 ,

 •	one of your answers is voted up/useful: +10 ,